 Why is a Collection Due Process Hearing Important?

 An IRS Collection Due Process Hearing (CDP) is a taxpayer and statutorily “right”.
-It allows you the opportunity to have an IRS “action” (lien, levy, penalties and more) independently reviewed the IRS Office of Appeals.
+It allows you the opportunity to have an IRS action (lien, levy, penalties and more) independently reviewed by the IRS Office of Appeals.
 But you must file your Appeal timely.
 The protections are too important to miss or ignore.
-At IRS Appeals, you have an opportunity to challenge the legality of the IRS “action” or propose an alternative solution – proposals made to more experienced, more neutral, IRS employees.
+At IRS Appeals, you have an opportunity to challenge the legality of the IRS action or propose alternative solutions – proposals made to more experienced, more neutral, IRS employees.
 IRS Appeals also has greater discretion in finding solutions that work.
 Experienced representation can only help you.
-If we can be of assistance, please contact us – we are here to help.

 Do I Really Need to File Old Past Due Tax Returns?

 You must file your tax returns.
 Not only is it a federal crime not too, you are also not eligible for various IRS payment alternates (payment plans, Offers in Compromise) until you are filing compliant.
 Making the wrong decisions about filing your past due tax returns can make a bad situation even worse.
-Worse yet, the Statute of Limitations on the collection of tax never starts to “tick” if you never file a tax return.
-Read more about Statute of Limitation issues on our Resources page.
-If you have unfiled tax returns, please contact us – we are here to help.
+Worse yet, the statute of limitations clock on the collection of tax never starts to “tick” if you never file a tax return.
+Read more about statute of limitation issues on our Resources page.
+If you have unfiled tax returns, please file them.
+The consequences and uncertainty are too great.

 What can I do about Tax Liens and Tax Levies?

 Tax liens and tax levies can be devastating.
 They hurt your credit score, create daily uncertainty and can prevent you from selling your property.
-Hardship is just one mechanism for the release of IRS tax levies – as are requesting partial or full lien releases and cancellations of IRS tax liens.
+Hardship is just one grounds for the release of an IRS tax levy – as are requesting partial or full lien releases and cancellations of IRS tax liens.
 But not all is lost if you have a tax lien filed against you or if you face an IRS levy.
 Through IRS Appeals, the Taxpayer Advocate Service or other procedural mechanics, you have options.
-Contact us today and see how we can help – we are help.
+To learn more about tax liens and levies, visit our Resources page.

 What Foreign Tax Matters are Important to the IRS?

 The IRS’s focus on the reporting of foreign bank accounts goes back over 10 years when the IRS first offered its Offshore Voluntary Disclosure Program (OVDP) or offshore amnesty program.
 The IRS takes very seriously the reporting of certain foreign bank accounts of U.S. persons.
 The penalties for nondisclosure are harsh.
 Disclosures are made annually and electronically on FinCEN Form 114, also called FBARs.
 Also, certain foreign bank accounts must be disclosed on IRS Form 8938 and attached to your 1040 tax return.
 Nondisclosure is a very serious matter and can even result in criminal charges.
-If you have FBAR issues or delinquent Forms 8938, we can help (see our Foreign Tax Compliance page).
+If you have FBAR issues or delinquent Forms 8938, we can help (see our Foreign Tax compliance page).
 For a list of penalties, see here.
-Please contact us - we are here to help.

 What does the IRS think about Cryptocurrency?

 The IRS wants to know about your crypto assets.
 It is an area of focus for the IRS starting in 2019.
 The IRS is investing millions into learning about cryptocurrency and its special nuances.
 Without question, IRS enforcement is ramping up; the IRS is coming.
-You must now disclose your cryptocurrency activities on page 1 of your 1040, ahead of Dependents.
+And you must now disclose your cryptocurrency activities on page 1 of your 1040, ahead of Dependents.
 This shows how important your cryptocurrency is to the IRS.
 If you have undisclosed cryptocurrency activities, expect your tax return to be audited and the penalties to be significant.
-We are well versed in the digital world, see our Cryptocurrency page.
-If you need our assistance, please contact us- we are here to help.
+Because cryptocurrency is taxed as “property”, there are several ways cryptocurrency transactions can result in reportable tax obligations and tax liabilities.
+We are well versed in the digital world, see our Cryptocurrency and Resources pages to learn more.

 What should I know about Criminal Tax Matters?

 IRS Criminal Investigations Division (CID) and the U.S. Department of Justice report a very high success rate in criminal tax prosecutions – above 90%.
 If you are contacted by an IRS Criminal Investigator, you have an immediate need for, and have a right to, a criminal tax attorney.
 Criminal tax cases are very serious matters and often result in forfeiture of assets and even jail time.
 Plus, IRS Investigators are well-trained to be disarming, non-threatening, and to develop important evidence through taxpayer admissions during the initial interview.
-And remember, confidential disclosures you make to accountants and CPAs are generally not protected, unlike the attorney-client privilege; they can be forced to testify against you.
-Please contact us – we are here to help.
+And remember, disclosures you make to accountants and CPAs are not protected, unlike the attorney-client privilege; they can be forced to testify against you.
+Please proceed with caution.
+If we can help, please contact us immediately if you have a pending criminal tax matter.

 What should I know about State Sales and Use Issues?